 Vanilla OS is the newest addition to the growing number of Linux Distros.
-It is based on Ubuntu and runs GNOME desktop environment.
-Let’s take a closer look at it and see how to dual boot Vanilla OS and Windows on our pc or laptop.
+It is based on Ubuntu and runs the GNOME desktop environment.
+Let’s take a closer look at it and see how to install and dual boot Vanilla OS and Windows on our pc or laptop.

 Creating Partition to Dual Boot Vanilla OS